Andy Brickley

 Andrew Brickley (born August 9, 1961) is an American former professional hockey player, who spent 14 seasons playing in the National Hockey League, American Hockey League, and the International Hockey League.
 He currently serves as the color commentator for the Boston Bruins on the New England Sports Network.

 Playing career

 Amateur

-As a youth, Brickley played in the 1974 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Melrose, Massachusetts.
+As a youth, Brickley played in the 1974 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Melrose, Massachusetts and was selected as a Middlesex League All-Star.
+Brickley also excelled in baseball, during his time at Melrose High School, serving as a captain his senior year and was selected to the division 1 north All Star team.

-Brickley played for the University of New Hampshire Wildcats from 1979 to 1982.
+Brickley was originally accepted into Trinity and Middlebury college, which is where his father wanted him to go.
+However he had ambitions to play Division I hockey so he made the decision to attend the University of New Hampshire and tried out for their hockey team and successfully made the team as a walk-on.
+Brickley then went on to play for University of New Hampshire Wildcats from 1979 to 1982 and became one of their top players.
 In 93 games for the Wildcats, Brickley scored 68 goals with 69 assists for a total of 137 points.
 He led the Wildcats to the NCAA Final Four in 1982 and was named first team NCAA All-American the same year.
+Brickley also played for the U.S. National Junior Team in 1981.

+Just like in High School Brickley was a dual sport athlete in college and played for University of New Hampshires baseball team, and was selected as a first team NCAA All-American in 1982.
+Even after going pro in hockey Brickley continued to play baseball in a semi pro Summer league throughout the first 8 years of his professional career.
+Brickley was a key player for Augustine A’s, and helped them win five championships in seven years, he then played one year for the Melrose Rams in 1986 before retiring from the sport.